On a class of self-similar sets which contain finitely many common points: Introduction

-Given $y_1,\ldots, y_p\in(0,1/2)$, by Theorems \ref{main:topology} and \ref{main:measure-dim} it follows that the intersection $\bigcap_{i=1}^p\La(y_i)$ is small from the topological and Lebesgue measure perspectives.
-Furthermore, by using the \emph{thickness} method introduced by Newhouse \cite{Newhouse-1970} we show that $\bigcap_{i=1}^p\La(y_i)$ contains a sequence of Cantor sets whose thickness can be arbitrarily large.
-From this we conclude that there exists a full Hausdorff dimensional set of $\la\in(0,1/2]$ such that $y_1, \ldots, y_p \in K_\la$. \begin{theorem} For any points $y_1, y_2, \cdots, y_p \in (0, 1/2)$ we have
+Given $y_1,\ldots, y_p\in(0,1/2)$, by Theorems \ref{main:topology} and \ref{main:measure-dim} it follows that the intersection $\bigcap_{i=1}^p\La(y_i)$ is small from the topological and Lebesgue measure perspectives. {On the other hand}, by using the \emph{thickness} method introduced by Newhouse \cite{Newhouse-1970} we {can} show that $\bigcap_{i=1}^p\La(y_i)$ contains a sequence of Cantor sets whose thickness can be arbitrarily large, {and from this we conclude that the intersection $\bigcap_{i=1}^p\La(y_i)$ has full Hausdorff dimension.} \begin{theorem} For any points $y_1, y_2, \ldots, y_p \in (0, 1/2)$ we have

 \end{theorem}